WadhwaniAI/cough-against-covid/setup/README.md

 Password: <Enter your dockerhub password when asked to enter
 ```

 **Setup SSH keys on GitHub**: Instead of entering password everytime you push code to GitHub, we recommend using SSH keys.
+If you have already set this up, you can skip this step.
 Follow the steps here:
 * Start an SSH agent:
   ```bash
   eval `ssh-agent`